rphii/c-lookup-table/README.md

 ## Design Considerations
 - Both `BY_VAL` and `BY_REF` can be used on either basic types or (complex) structs.
-- Generally speaking, I'd use the latter when dealing with structs where `sizeof struct > sizeof(void *)`.
-- I went ahead and compared the very basic performance between the two approaches [here](https://github.com/rphii/vec_test).

 ## Metaprogramming
 ### Advantages